Kindu atrocity: The massacre

-The DR Congo was known to have vast natural resources including, but not limited to, copper, tantalum, cobalt, gold, and diamonds.
-In order to gain control of these resources, Belgium (backed by other European powers) colonized the DRC in the mid-1800s and oversaw a brutal regime of abuse, slavery, and resource extraction.
-After protests, democratic movements, increasing cost, and international pressure made their continued position untenable, Belgium agreed to a transition to Congolese self-governance.
-Belgium left Congo-Léopoldville (today known as the Democratic Republic of the Congo) as agreed^{[1]} but political and administrative chaos ensued.
-Major Cold War and financial interests played a part in making the situation even more serious by favoring the secession of two regions, South Kasai and Katanga.^{[2]}Katanga was the richest province in the country with important mining activity.

-Three factions were involved: Joseph Kasa-Vubu's, with troops led by General Joseph-Désiré Mobutu, the pro- Lumumbafaction led by Antoine Gizenga with troops under the command of General Victor Lundula holding the eastern province, and Moise Tshombe's Katangan faction, with gendarmes supported by foreign mercenaries.

 The two Italian aircrews had been operating for a year and a half in the Congo, and their return to Italy was scheduled for November 23, 1961.
-On the morning of November 11, 1961, the two aircraft took off from the capital city Leopoldville (now Kinshasa) to deliver two Ferret Scout Cars to the small Malaysian United Nations garrison controlling the airfield not far from Kindu, on the edge of the equatorial forest.
-The arrival of the Italian units had been communicated to the Armée National Congolaise (ANC).
+On the morning of November 11, 1961, the two aircraft took off from the capital city Leopoldville (now Kinshasa) to deliver two Ferret scout cars to the small Malayan United Nations garrison controlling the airfield not far from Kindu, on the edge of the equatorial forest.
+The arrival of the Italian units had been communicated to the Congolese army, then called ANC.

 The aircraft arrived at 1400 hour and the Italian airmen were transported to the Malayan dinning hall.
 At the time, the ANC was using Kindu as a staging post for troops being sent to Stanleyville with 935 ANC personnel in Kindu On November 11th.
 Rumors had spread that an airdrop by Tshombe's parachutists was imminent; Gizenga's troops, operating 500 kilometers due south in Northern Katanga, had been bombed by Katangese aircraft for months.
 The arrival of the two aircraft intensified these fears.